CMS Key Management Handbook

 - Comply with approved cryptography standards mentioned in transit and at rest, as defined in the HHS Standard for Encryption of Computing Devices and Information, and in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, and standards.

-At CMS, cryptographic protection applies to both portable storage devices (e.g., USB memory sticks, CDs, digital video disks, external/removable hard disk drives) and mobile devices with storage capability (e.g., smart phones, tablets, E-readers).
-This applies to all digital assets like application software, Data Stores (Such as databases and file systems), Cloud Service, and Software As a Service.
+At CMS, cryptographic protection applies to both portable storage devices (e.g., USB memory sticks, digital video disks, external/removable hard disk drives) and mobile devices with storage capability (e.g., smart phones, tablets, E-readers).

-When cryptographic mechanisms are needed, CMS information systems use encryption products that have been validated under the Cryptographic Module Validation Program to confirm compliance with Federal Information Processing Standards (FIPS) 140-2 in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, and standards.
+When cryptographic mechanisms are needed, CMS information systems use encryption products that have been validated under the Cryptographic Module Validation Program to confirm compliance with FIPS140-3[5] in accordance with applicable federal laws, Executive Orders, directives, policies, regulations, and standards.

 Key Management Concepts